MaxKitsune/flood-prediction/README.md

 ## Project Overview

 This repository contains the work for a university project in the "Machine Learning" course.
-The project was a collaborative effort, focusing on applying various machine learning models to a dataset for predictive analysis, specifically targeting flood prediction.
+The project was a **collaborative effort**, focusing on applying **various machine learning models** to a dataset for predictive analysis, specifically targeting flood prediction.

-The primary goals included data preparation, which involved various mathematical and linear methods for cleaning, transforming, and feature engineering.
-Subsequently, different models such as linear regression, regression trees, and neural networks were implemented and evaluated for their performance in predicting flood-related outcomes.
+The primary goals included **data preparation**, which involved various **mathematical and linear methods** for cleaning, transforming, and feature engineering.
+Subsequently, different models such as **linear regression, regression trees, and neural networks** were implemented and **evaluated** for their performance in predicting flood-related outcomes.

 **Author's Note:** My specific contributions to this project involved the data preparation phase, the development and analysis of the regression tree model, and the implementation and exploration of the neural network.